Tracking employee engagement metrics is a tricky subject.

 - Measuring the use of company resources by employees.

 71% of the frontline workforce report that communication tools make them more productive.
-So a great KPI to track is the adoption rate of your digital workplace through built-in analytic tracking features.
+So a great KPI to track is the adoption rate of your mobile collaboration platform through built-in analytic tracking features.

 It’s a straightforward method for recording who is actively engaged on your communication platform through features such as confirmation campaigns and read receipts.